© Walkers' Home Swap, 2017

 All the places and activities included on this page are within 30 minutes drive from Kesh.
 They are only a sample – there is lots more to do and see.

 We live in an area surrounded by Lough Erne, rolling hills, forests and green fields.
 Lough Erne, with 154 islands, is one of the most uncongested lakes in Europe and is an ideal place for fishing.
 The canal between the Shannon and the Erne has now been re-opened.
 It is possible to hire boats and cruisers and spend some time enjoying the waterways.

 Golf – There are numerous golf courses within a short driving distance.
-The new course designed by Nick Faldo is 30 minutes drive www.loughernegolfresort.com/golf.php.
+Donegal golf club is one of the top links courses in Ireland and is 30 minutes away www.donegalgolfclub.ie.
+The new course designed by Nick Faldo is 40 minutes drive www.lougherneresort.com.

 Walking – there are a number of lovely walks around County Fermanagh and indeed aross Nothern Ireland.
 Follow this link for more details www.walkni.com